 Subchapter VII.
-Determination of Parentage § 6-701.
-Proceeding to Determine Parentage.
+Determination of Parentage Support Proceeding Under Convention.

+§ 6-701 Proceeding to determine parentage.

-(a) A court of this State authorized to determine parentage of a child may serve as a responding tribunal in a proceeding to determine parentage brought under this Chapter or a law or procedure substantially similar to this Chapter.
+(a) A court of this State authorized to determine parentage of a child may serve as a responding tribunal in a proceeding to determine parentage brought under this chapter or a law or procedure substantially similar to this chapter. § 6-701.
+Definitions.